-Triennial Actuarial Valuation and Investment Strategy Review
+1.28 Triennial Actuarial Valuation and Investment Strategy Review

-1.39 The Fund published the most recent actuarial valuation in March 2020, the results are the foundation of the current asset strategy review to be completed June 2021.
+The Fund published the most recent actuarial valuation in March 2020, the results are the foundation of the current asset strategy review to be completed June 2021.
 The asset allocation review aims to ensure that the current investment allocation is appropriate to meet the required investment return to fund future pensions within a suitable risk profile.
 Where investment underperformance is identified or risk profile changes, either across an asset class or manager specific, any subsequent reallocation will be considered with regard to overall fossil fuel exposure.

-Local Authority Collaboration and Pooling
+- 1.29 Local Authority Collaboration and Pooling - i) It is important that the Fund works together with other likeminded local authority partners, e.g. London Borough of Hackney, in order to develop suitable fossil fuel reduction opportunities.
+Collaboration will also seek to mitigate some of the fee and transition cost implications of changing investment allocation. - ii) The Fund will engage with the LCIV through representation by officers and members on key LCIV governance panels to push for the availability of reduced fossil fuel investment and Paris Aligned mandates within the LCIV.

-- 1.40 It is important that the Fund works together with other likeminded local authority partners, e.g. London Borough of Hackney, in order to develop suitable fossil fuel reduction opportunities.
-Collaboration will also seek to mitigate some of the fee and transition cost implications of changing investment allocation. - 1.41 The Fund will engage with the LCIV through representation by officers and members on key LCIV governance panels to push for the availability of reduced fossil fuel investment and Paris Aligned mandates within the LCIV.
+1.30 Fund Managers

-Fund Managers
+- i) Committee to appoint a Paris Aligned Active Equity manager/mandate (to further reduce fossil fuels exposure of the two active Global Equity portfolios with LCIV which currently stood just about 15% of the total fund. - ii) Committee to appoint a Renewable Infrastructure manager/mandate or longterm investments in sustainable technology and alternative energy sources with 10% of total fund assets allocated to this strategy. - iii) All Hedge Funds to be redeemed.

-- 1.42 Committee to appoint a Paris Aligned Active Equity manager/mandate (to further reduce fossil fuels exposure of the two active Global Equity portfolios with LCIV which currently stood just about 15% of the total fund. - 1.43 Committee to appoint a Renewable Infrastructure manager/mandate or long-term investments in sustainable technology and alternative energy sources with 10% of total fund assets allocated to this strategy. - 1.44 All Hedge Funds to be redeemed. - 1.45 The Fund will continue dialogue with MFS Investment Management to ensure that fossil fuel risk is considered as part of stock decision making and that those with significant CO2 output be treated with caution.
+iv) The Fund will continue dialogue with MFS Investment Management to ensure that fossil fuel risk is considered as part of stock decision making and that those with significant CO2 output be treated with caution.